Teach For America Nashville-Chattanooga

 - Participating in staff committees, task forces, and senior leader planning and collaboration

 - Regional events and programming (such as teacher orientation and end-of-year celebration)

-- 3+ years of work experience preferred
+- 7 years of relevant work experience (fundraising, nonprofit management, strategy, project management) highly preferred

-- Willing and able to work some early mornings, evenings or weekends when that furthers team or regional goals
+- Willing and able to work some early mornings, evenings, or weekends when that furthers team or regional goals

 - Willing and able to travel 2-3 times per year for professional development purposes